 Q11.
 How do I install an SSD?

 A11.
-You'll need to connect the SSD to a SATA port on your motherboard and provide power using a SATA power cable.
+SSD installation necessitates connection to a SATA port on the motherboard and provision of power via a SATA power cable.

 Q12.
 How do I clone my HDD to an SSD?